jeffvan98/demo8020/src/install.md

 4. Update demo8020/values.yaml and install the helm chart

 This will create all the application artifacts in Kubernetes.
+(Run from src folder)

 ```bash
 helm install demo8020 demo8020 -n <NAMESPACE>